8 Best Horseback Riding in Smoky Mountains (2026 Update)

 • Specialty: Horse riding and petting

-Goldrush Stables has a top rating on Google and Tripadvisor as a destination for fun and immersive horse riding experiences.
-They received the 2018-2020 Traveler’s Choice award from Tripdvadvisor, which stamps authority on their prowess.
+Goldrush Stables has long been listed on Google and Tripadvisor as a destination for fun and immersive horse riding experiences.
+They received the 2018-2020 Tripadvisor Travelers’ Choice awards, which stamps authority on their prowess.
 The friendly staff and world-class guides make your visit more enjoyable and riding super easy.

 Get to ride across a creek, green pastures, a ridge, and through the forest.
 The natural trail has less impact on wildlife discomfort, which is a plus to the environment’s cohesiveness.
 Incredible views of the Great Smoky Mountain and the Dollywood are relaxing and a must-watch as you ride.

-Goldrush takes reservations only; this allows them to control traffic and the number of horses available against the patrons present.
+Goldrush takes reservations for trail rides; this allows them to control traffic and the number of horses available against the patrons present.

 Horseback Riding In Sevierville